Skip to main content

 • Website

-Only fields you fill out will appear on your web proposals and itineraries.
+Only fields you fill out will appear on your public Journeys.
 Leave fields empty if you don’t want them displayed.

 General Settings also has an Invoicing tab where you can configure your company details for invoices — including the company name, logo, and bank information that appears on invoice PDFs and the public invoice view.